Curriculum

 Assessment/Evaluation

-Children are observed by teachers as they go about their activities during the day.
+Preschoolers are observed by teachers as they go about their activities during the day.
 Teachers record their observations in writing in the different developmental areas.
 We follow the Highscope Curriculum Key Developmental Indicators in the eight areas of: approaches to learning, social and emotional development, physical development, language and literacy, math, creative arts, science, and social studies.
 We hold a teacher/parent conference with each family in the fall and in the spring.
 Parents receive a written assessment of their child’s development in these key areas.
-The assessment is also kept in the child’s record.
+This assessment is also kept in the child’s record.

 Learning Areas